Professor of Cardiovascular Medicine

 Adipose tissue is now considered to be a “biochemical factory” in the human body, producing a wide range of bioactive molecules, such as adipokines.
 These molecules exert local autocrine effects, but they also have paracrine and endocrine properties, and may play a critical role in the regulation of redox state and signalling in various tissues, such as the vascular wall and myocardium.
 Our group studies the mechanisms by which different adipose tissue depots in the human body affect vascular and myocardial redox state in atherosclerosis.
 We also search for novel therapeutic strategies targeting vascular and myocardial redox signalling directly or through changes in the crosstalk between adipose tissue and cardiovascular system.

 Our group undertakes translational research, moving from bench to bedside and vice versa.
 We use various clinical research tools, such as non-invasive imaging and others, for the evaluation of vascular / myocardial function.
 This includes studies on human tissues; we have developed a number of ex vivo models of human tissue (vessels, myocardium and adipose tissue) for translational research, which are complemented by tissue and cell culture techniques.
-We have also established a large bioresource of human vascular, myocardial and adipose tissue in collaboration with other academic institutions across Europe, and this is currently being used to support hypothesis driven research in the field of vascular and myocardial redox state regulation.
+We have also established a large bioresource of human vascular, myocardial and adipose tissue in collaboration with other academic institutions across the world (The Oxford Heart Vessels & Fat (ox-HVF) cohort) and this is currently being used to support hypothesis driven research in the field of vascular and myocardial redox state regulation.

 In our lab state-of-the-art techniques are used to visualise and quantify vascular and myocardial free radical production.

 Using genetic tools to identify patients with pre-specified genetic traits, enables us to apply a “recruit-by-genotype” approach to address biological questions related to the cross-talk between adipose tissue and vascular/myocardial redox signalling in human cardiovascular disease.